I am trained as a microbiologist and medical anthropologist. I am now studying towards a PhD in the area of Science and Technology Studies.

 Sept 2019-Feb 2020.
 Archival researcher and writer with the student-led decolonial project UncoverED.

-Before returning to Edinburgh and academia, among other things, I worked as an assistant editor for an e-book series in Medical Anthropology led by scholars at the Medical Anthropology Research Centre (MARC) of the Universitat Rovira i Virgili in Tarragona, and in digital communications and conference organisation for AIBR, the Network for Iberoamerican Anthropologists, assisting with the delivery of two consecutive annual conferences in Granada and Madrid, Spain.
-I also do freelance academic translations and transcription work (Spanish-English) from time to time.
-Out of these professional endeavours, I am building a strong interest in digital literacy, accessible systems and the communications processes involved in the day-to-day of academia.
+Before returning to Edinburgh and academia, I worked as an editorial assistant for the URV e-book series in Medical Anthropology, led by scholars at the Medical Anthropology Research Centre (MARC) at the Universitat Rovira i Virgili in Tarragona (Spain), and in digital communications and academic conference organisation, with colleagues at AIBR, the Network for Iberoamerican Anthropologists.

 2019 - onwards.
 PhD in Science and Technology Studies - University of Edinburgh (part-time)